 The Constitution specifies that all presidential electoral votes are counted “in the presence of the Senate and House of Representatives” with the President of the Senate presiding (Article II, section 1; 12th Amendment).
 The electoral count has taken place without problems save for the disputed electoral votes challenged in 1877 when a special Electoral Commission made up of Representatives, Senators, and Supreme Court Justices reviewed the disputed ballots.

 Congress has hosted inaugurations since the first occasion in 1789.
-They always have been formal joint gatherings, and sometimes they also were joint sessions.
-Inaugurations were joint sessions when both houses of Congress were in session, and they processed to the ceremony as part of the business of the day.
+Inaugurations have always have been formal joint gatherings, and sometimes they also were joint sessions.
+Inaugurations were Joint Sessions when both houses of Congress were in session, and they processed to the ceremony as part of the business of the day.
 In many cases, however, one or both houses were not in session or were in recess at the time of the ceremony.
-In this table, inaugurations that were not joint sessions are listed in the second column.
-Those that were joint sessions are so identified and described in the third column.
+In this table, inaugurations that were not Joint Sessions are listed in the second column.
+Those that were Joint Sessions are so identified and described in the third column.